praveen-kumar-007/SPCL-Infotech-Internship-Projects/primeestates/README.md

 - 🎨 Vibrant UI with glassmorphism, gradients, and smooth animations
 - 🔎 Filters by listing type (Buy/Rent), property type, and search query
 - 🏡 Property details with gallery, specs, features, and agent info
-- 🤖 AI Assistant powered by Google Gemini for property Q&A
+- 🤖 AI Assistant powered by PrimeStates for property Q&A
 - 📝 Sell form to submit new listings
 - 👥 Agents directory with profiles and ratings
 - 🇮🇳 Indian localization: ₹ currency, Indian cities, +91 phone numbers